-The child would move either to the steady beat, or use body percussion to play the rhythm as the phrase is spoken. these movement when they are in the arms can then be transferred to barred instruments.
+The child would move either to the steady beat, or use body percussion to play the rhythm as the phrase is spoken.
+When these movements are in the arms, they can then be transferred to barred instruments.
 The advantage of the Orff approach is that rhythm and movement are inseparable.
 Rhythm is best understood as motion because it is the element that gives music motion through time and because rhythm is perceived as movement in the brain, activating the same brain locations as if the child was actually moving.
-The disadvantage of the Orff approach is similar to that of the Kodaly method, namely that the tactus and divisions of the tactus can be any number of syllables.
+The disadvantage of the Orff approach is similar to that of the Kodaly method; the tactus and divisions of the tactus can be any number of syllables.
 With the Orff approach, this disadvantage is stronger, but a great variety of phrases may be assigned to a rhythm.
 At its best, one word or phrase is consistently used with the same rhythm pattern.

 In my own teaching, I prefer the Gordon system for its internal consistency, and the Orff approach for its emphasis on movement and efficiency with which students are prepared to play barred instruments; however, when using the Orff approach, I am likely to use a beat function system in place of speech patterns made of words.